 Pfizer pfabricates pfarmaceuticals pfor quite a pfew inpfirmities.
-The company is the world's largest research-based pharmaceuticals firm, producing medicines for ailments in fields including cardiovascular health, metabolism, oncology, immunology, and neurology.
+The company is one of the world's largest research-based pharmaceuticals firms, producing medicines for ailments in fields including cardiovascular health, metabolism, oncology, immunology, and neurology.
 Its top prescription products include cholesterol-lowering Lipitor, pain management drugs Celebrex and Lyrica, pneumonia vaccine Prevnar, and erectile dysfunction treatment Viagra, as well as arthritis drug Enbrel, antibiotic Zyvox, and high-blood-pressure therapy Norvasc.
 Consumer health products include such leading brands as Advil, Centrum, and Robitussin.
-Pfizer was founded by cousins Charles Pfizer and Charles Erhart in 1849.
+Pfizer and Allergan have called off their $160 billion merger, citing tax reasons.

-In 2014 Pfizer began organizing its business into three operating segments.
-The Global Established Pharmaceutical segment (or GEP; it accounted for half of Pfizer's total sales that year) covers sterile injectable products and the company's biosimilar development portfolio.
+In 2014 Pfizer reorganized its business into three operating segments.
+The Global Established Pharmaceutical segment (or GEP; it accounted for nearly half of Pfizer's total sales in 2015) covers sterile injectable products and the company's biosimilar development portfolio.
 Collaborations and existing agreements, including those with Mylan Inc. in Japan, Zhejiang Hisun Pharmaceutical Co.
 Ltd. in China, and Laboratório Teuto Brasileiro S.A. in Brazil, fall under the GEP umbrella.

-Pfizer's largest patent expiration -- that of former #1 global top-selling drug Lipitor, which brought in $11 billion to $12 billion in annual sales during its prime -- took effect in the US market on November 30, 2011.
-As generic drugmakers (including Ranbaxy and Actavis) began selling versions of the product, annual Lipitor sales dipped to $9.6 billion in 2011 and then plummeted to $3.9 billion in 2012.
+Pfizer's largest patent expiration -- that of former #1 global top-selling drug Lipitor, which brought in $11 billion to $12 billion in annual sales during its prime -- took effect in the US market in 2011.
 Pfizer has retained some Lipitor revenues through sales in other markets and through direct-to-consumer programs, but it has lost exclusivity in all major markets.

-In other patent expirations, Pfizer lost US exclusivity for Geodon and Revatio tablets (in 2012) and Rapamune, Detrol LA, and Celebrex (in 2014).
+In more recent patent expirations, Pfizer lost US exclusivity for Rapamune, Detrol LA, and Celebrex (in 2014).
 In early 2015, versions of Zyvox became subject to generic competition in the US.
-The company has alsorecently lost exclusivity for Xalatan, Xalacom, Detrol LA, Viagra, Inspra, Lyrica, and Celebrex in most major European markets.
+The company has also recently lost exclusivity for Xalatan, Xalacom, Detrol LA, Viagra, Inspra, Lyrica, and Celebrex in most major European markets.
 In Canada, it lost exclusivity for Lyrica.

-Revenues from biopharmaceutical products contributed 92% of total revenues in 2014.
+Revenues from biopharmaceutical products contributed 92% of total revenues in 2015.
 Pfizer recorded direct product revenues of more than $1 billion for each of 10 biopharmaceutical products: Lyrica, the Prevnar suite of products, Enbrel, Celebrex, Lipitor, Viagra, Zyvox, Sutent, Norvasc, and the Premarin line of products.
-Combined, these accounted for more than half of total biopharmaceutical revenues that year.
+Combined, these accounted for more than 40% of total biopharmaceutical revenues that year.

-While the US remains Pfizer's largest market (accounting for about 40% of revenues), the drugmaker has a strong global presence, with international countries accounting for more than half of sales.
-Key international markets include Japan (9% of sales), Australia, Canada, Finland, New Zealand, Scandinavia, South Korea, and countries in Western Europe; the company is also growing in emerging markets such as Brazil, China, India, Mexico, Russia, and Turkey.
+While the US remains Pfizer's largest market (accounting for about 45% of revenues), the drugmaker has a strong global presence, with international countries accounting for more than half of sales.
+The company operates in more than 75 international markets, including Japan (8% of sales), Australia, Canada, Finland, New Zealand, Scandinavia, South Korea, and countries in Western Europe; the company is also growing in emerging markets such as Brazil, China, India, Mexico, Russia, and Turkey.

 Sales and Marketing